integrity-nexus-kai/Quantum_Integrity_Core/README.md

 As a consequence, not all ( f(R) )-type extensions are physically admissible: only those respecting these consistency conditions can represent viable gravitational configurations.

+## Observable Consequences

+The consistency constraints imposed by TIG are not only structural but have direct observational implications.

+In particular, the existence of a critical transition in the horizon equation implies:

+* the presence of a characteristic scale separating horizon and non-horizon configurations
+* non-trivial modifications to photon sphere structure and shadow profiles
+* potential deviations in gravitational wave signals near the critical regime

+These effects arise not from arbitrary parameter choices, but from the underlying constraint on admissible gravitational configurations.

+As a result, observational signatures are not independent predictions, but direct consequences of the consistency structure itself.

 ## 📂 Repository-Struktur